kealanocallaghan2000/graph-theory-project/README.md

 '+' | The preceding item will be matched one or more times.
 '{N}' | The preceding item is matched exactly N times.
 '{N,}' | The preceding item is matched N or more times.
-{N,M} | The preceding item is matched at least N times, but not more than M times.
+'{N,M}' | The preceding item is matched at least N times, but not more than M times.
 '-' | represents the range if it's not first or last in a list or the ending point of a range in a list.
 '^' | Matches the empty string at the beginning of a line; also represents the characters not in the range of a list.
 '$' | Matches the empty string at the end of a line.